Hampshire Women cricket team: 1997– : Women's County Championship

 Hampshire Women joined the Women's County Championship for its inaugural season in 1997, finishing 3rd in Division 3.
 Over the following seasons, Hampshire remained in the lower divisions of the Championship: they were promoted to Division Two in 2002, but only remained there for two seasons, and reached as low as Division Four in 2008 and 2011.
 However, 2015 saw a sharp change in Hampshire's fortunes as they won Division 3 with six wins out of eight games, and then two seasons later were promoted to Division 1, topping Division Two in 2017.
 Hampshire then won Division One at their first attempt, in 2018, winning six of their seven matches.
 Hampshire's remarkable rise was helped by England captain Charlotte Edwards, who played for the club in 2017 and 2018, and overseas player Suzie Bates, who was the Division's leading run-scorer in their Championship-winning season.

 Hampshire Women also had a similar rise in the Women's Twenty20 Cup.
 After playing in the lower regional divisions in the early years of the tournament, they gained promotion from Division 3 in 2015 and from Division 2 in 2018, topping the league with 7 wins from 8 games.
 Hampshire bowler Providence Cowdrill was the leading wicket-taker in the division, with 15 wickets.
 In 2019, their first season in Division 1, they finished 4th with 4 wins.
 In 2021, they played in the South East Group of the Twenty20 Cup, finishing 3rd with 3 wins.
 Hampshire bowler Finty Trussler was the leading wicket-taker across the whole competition, with 16 wickets at an average of 6.50.
 They finished third in their group of the 2022 Women's Twenty20 Cup.
 They also joined the South Central Counties Cup in 2022, and won the inaugural edition of the tournament, going unbeaten.
+They lost in their group final of the 2023 Women's Twenty20 Cup, and finished second in the 2023 South Central Counties Cup on head-to-head record.
+In 2024, the side finished won their group in the Twenty20 Cup before finishing third at the National Finals, and 6th in their group in the new ECB Women's County One-Day tournament.